Allergy Medications Explained

 ALSO, it is very important to understand that it takes daily use for about 2 weeks before it starts working, though some people may find symptom improvement after only a few days.
 If the sprays are used for eustachian tube dysfunction, it may take up to 4-6 weeks.
 Also, the sprays are used differently for eustachian tube dysfunction than when used for sinus issues.

 Another area of concern for patients is the fact that it is a "steroid."
 The good news is that nasal steroids do NOT have the bad side effects one hears about in the news.
-In fact, they are so safe they can be used daily for years, even from the age of 2 years.
+In fact, they are so safe they can be used daily for years, even from the age of 2 years (watch video of kids using allergy nasal sprays).
 Also, they are NOT addictive unlike OTC nasal decongestant sprays (afrin, zicam, etc) which should not be used for more than 4 days.

 ANALOGY: Steroid nasal sprays decrease the number of water balloons and makes them smaller.
 Explanation of the analogy provided here.